Thermal Analysis

 Reflection

-Reynolds number
+Reynolds Number

 The Reynolds number, denoted as Re, is a dimensionless quantity used in fluid mechanics to predict flow patterns in different fluid flow situations.
-It represents the ratio of the inertial forces to the viscous forces within a fluid.
+It represents the ratio of inertial forces to viscous forces within a fluid.
 The Reynolds number is calculated using the formula:

 Where: